-In the social sciences, however, perfect agreement between studies is rare, sometimes suspicious, and at the very least mundane.Tweet
+In social sciences research, perfect agreement between studies is rare, sometimes suspicious, and at the very least mundane.Tweet

 It was such a clash of findings that prompted this note.
-A colleague and I recently presented a conference paper, in which we talked about the pilot phase of a Teaching English for Young Learners (TEYL) after-school programme.
-In our presentation, we noted -among other things- that pupils and parents in a certain school seemed sceptical about introducing foreign language teaching in the early education curriculum.
-This particular finding is displayed in Figure 1, which shows that most participants in our study believed it was more appropriate to introduce English lessons in the 3rd Form or later, i.e., when children were at least 9 years old.
+A colleague and I recently presented a conference paper, in which we talked about the pilot phase of a Teaching English for Very Young Learners after-school programme.
+In our presentation, we noted -among other things- that pupils and parents in the school we studied were sceptical about introducing foreign language teaching in the early education curriculum.
+Figure 1 (below), shows that most participants in our study believed it was more appropriate to introduce English lessons in the 3rd Form or later, i.e., when children were at least 9 years old.

 In the discussion that followed, Prof. Thomais Alexiou (University of Thessaloniki) was kind enough to share unpublished findings from a much larger project in which she was involved, which seem to be at variance with our conclusions.
 In their study, which evaluated the effectiveness of PEAP, a TEYL programme involving 800 schools across Greece, they found that parents were initially ambivalent towards such programmes, but developed positive attitudes later on.